 Far from restricting itself to an abstract plea for peace, the document presented by Czech diplomats to European courts also described the organization’s institutions and resources.
 Its main body would have been a permanent assembly, comprising special envoys from every monarch gathered within four regional entities: France, Italy, Spain, and Germania (including Central European kingdoms, like Bohemia).

-Other Christian princes, kings, and monarchs would have been able to join the organization later on as long as they abide by its rules.
+Other Christian princes, kings, and monarchs would have been able to join the organization later on as long as they abode by its rules.
 This organizational chart would also have included an international tribunal to resolve litigious affairs and conflicts between the states and establish a common legal framework for all members.

-George of Podebrady: The legacy of a failure
+George of Poděbrady: The legacy of a failure

-This project never saw the light of day: initially faint-heartedly received by European monarchs, it was then completely abandoned, due to both the geopolitical landscape of the time and the infringements to national sovereignties in key state-areas (defense, finance, justice) it would have implied.
+This project never saw the light of day: initially faint-heartedly received by European monarchs, it was then completely abandoned, due to the geopolitical landscape of the time and the infringements to national sovereignties in key state-areas (defense, finance, justice) it would have implied.

 The posterity of its ideas is irrefutable, but still hard to apprehend, as is the potential impact it would have had on European politics: this permanent, if not outright supranational, organization may paradoxically have favoured the emergence of European nations by pleading for a new geopolitical order in which neither the emperor nor the pope had any specific role.

 The ambiguity regarding the – hypothetic – repercussions of this stillborn project is an eloquent symbol of the intrinsic complexities of the European project, an unidentified political object, inherently unfinished and precarious endeavour, both crippled and enriched by its own contradictions.